shadowga/website/_docs/1/b-legislation.md

 We also manage our admin team, so if an administrator has been abusing you can report them as well.
 Admin reports can be filed through the same form mentioned above, but make sure to note that you're filing an admin report.

-Filed reports will be taken into the hands of our Executives to properly assess the issue.
+Submitted reports will be taken into the hands of our Executives to properly assess the issue.
 If you're reporting an Executive, please directly contact the server owner instead.
+Falsely reporting an admin is a punishable offense.